Pxomox-Astronomy-Lab/desi-cosmic-void-galaxies/infrastructure/database/README.md

 This subsection documents specific security measures and verification methods for database infrastructure.

-Database security implementation includes role-based access control, encrypted connections, audit logging, and systematic security patch management aligned with CIS Controls v8 baseline requirements.
-Access controls restrict database operations based on operational roles while maintaining scientific data accessibility.
+Database security implementation includes role-based access control, encrypted connections, systematic privilege management, and comprehensive security validation procedures aligned with scientific computing security requirements.
+Security configurations include monitoring user restrictions, backup access controls, and network security measures appropriate for database infrastructure protection.

 **Compliance Disclaimer**: We are not security professionals - this represents our baseline security implementation and we are working towards full compliance with established frameworks.